umhau/umhau.github.io/_posts/2017-05-12-installing-gnu-apl.md

     gsettings set org.gnome.desktop.input-sources sources '[]'

+Clear any prior settings:

+    setxkbmap -option ""

-Enable the new keyboard layout:
+And enable the new keyboard layout:

     setxkbmap us,apl -option "grp:switch"

 Now the APL keyboard characters can be accessed while pressing down the Right Alt key.
+You can view the APL keyboard layout (if you're using Ubuntu GNOME 17.04) with this command:

+    gkbd-keyboard-display -l apl

 APL385 Unicode
 --------------